In this Article

 Advancing Your Career and Your Salary

 Most states regulate pharmacy technicians through state boards of pharmacy and the minimum requirements usually include at least a high school diploma or GED and on-the-job training.
 However, many states and employers require formal education beyond high school that includes course work in dispensing medications and clinical hands-on training.
+This can generally be completed in a year or less.
 Many states and employers also require pharmacy techs to become Certified Pharmacy Technicians (CPhT).
 Pursuing this additional training could help position you for a better salary and more advanced roles.

 In addition to becoming certified, taking courses and earning specialty certificates in areas like handling hazardous drugs or working with billing systems may also improve your chances of employment and advancement.